 - Notifications are sent March through August — you will receive a letter or an email if you are selected

-- Approximately one in five undergraduate students receive a scholarship
+- Approximately one in four undergraduate students receive a scholarship

 How to Apply